 Movies Under the Stars | Parks throughout Boise

-- July 21: Coco at Julia Davis Park
+- July 13: Bumble Bee at Cassia Park

-Grab your blanket and snacks and head out to one of Boise’s beautiful parks to enjoy the silver screen outdoors.
+Grab your blanket and popcorn and head out to one of Boise’s beautiful parks to enjoy the silver screen outdoors.
 Learn more.

 Snake River Stampede | Ford Idaho Center

-The 103rd Snake River Stampede rodeo is scheduled for July 17-21.
-This popular rodeo and associated events have a long, proud history and are a classic American summer pastime.
+Head to Nampa for a rip-roaring time at the 104th Snake River Stampede rodeo.
+This event has a long and proud history and draws people from around the country.
 Whether you’re going for the mutton busting or the bull riding, you won’t want to miss this year’s stampede.
-Learn more.

 San Inazio Basque Festival | The Basque Block

-The Boise Basque Center invites everyone to come and experience Basque music, food, dance, and traditions during the San Inazio Festival.
-This year is the 25th annual festival celebrating Saint Ignatius of Loyola, the patron saint of the Basques.
-You’ll enjoy the unique cultural dances and music of the Basque culture and learn more about one of Boise’s earliest settler groups.
+Come and experience Basque music, food, dance, and traditions during the San Inazio Festival, hosted by the Boise Basque Center.
+For over 25 years this annual festival has celebrated Saint Ignatius of Loyola, the patron saint of the Basques with food and music.
+Learn about one of Boise’s earliest settler groups and experience the beautiful Basque culture.
 Learn more.

 Run Wild at the Zoo | Zoo Boise